 Jean watched the sun skirt behind the clouds and was secretly grateful; now they had more time to spend outside and she had less worry of their time together being rudely interrupted by the process of Scott’s acclimation.

 “Scott,” Jean said cautiously, “can I ask you something?”

 He looked toward her.
 “Yeah?”

 “About Winters,” she clarified, “I was wondering about something that happened that night.”

 Jean had a lot of questions about Jack Winters, actually.
 Most of them she kept to herself because she didn’t want to pry into Scott’s past when he so obviously didn’t like talking about it.
 But she knew there was a lot more to this story.

 “What happened, with Winters, before we all left the nuclear facility... that wasn’t just about Winters, was it?” she asked.

-Scott’s initial reaction to Jack Winters’ appearance on their radar, his reappearance in Scott’s life, had always troubled Jean, and the way Scott had reacted when Winters was destroyed did nothing to set her mind at ease.
+Scott’s initial reaction to Jack Winters’ appearance on their radar, his reappearance in Scott’s life, troubled Jean, and the way Scott had reacted when Winters was destroyed did nothing to set her mind at ease.
 There had been no emotion in it: not pain, or anger, or even relief.
 Just grim resolution.
 From start to finish, she got the feeling that the whole thing was something Scott only wanted to put behind him.
 Something painful and confusing, so much so that Scott wished he could avoid it altogether.
 But he had done just the opposite; he’d chosen to confront Winters, insisting that Winters’ plan had to be stopped.
-Jean had been turning all of those facts over in her mind ever since the night they had faced Jack Winters, and she still felt unable to make sense of it all.
+Jean had been turning all of those facts over in her mind since the night they had faced Jack Winters, and she still felt unable to make sense of it all.